TedTschopp/tedt.org/_posts/Drafts/2023-10-29-Moonwalking-Through-the-Apocalypse.md

 4. **Dancing with the Stars**: Upload Michael-JX's consciousness into a satellite, sending it to wander the cosmos forever.
 5. **Man or Machine**: Uncover that Michael-JX's AI has achieved sentience.
 Players must decide its rights and autonomy, sparking a campaign-wide debate on ethics.

-## "Black or White: Half-Notes in the Harmonic Discord of Apocalypse"
+## Black or White: Half-Notes in the Harmonic Discord of Apocalypse

 ### True Rumors